anoidgit/Torch-nn-ext/README.md

  * `ncombine` : the number of input will be combined into the result embedding.
  * `vecsize` : the size of the input and output vector.
  * `inputdim` : the size of the input data.

+<a name='nn.SeqDropout'></a>
+### SeqDropout ###

+A Dropout Module changed from nn.Dropout(https://github.com/torch/nn), used for SeqLSTM, SeqGRU and SeqBRNN of rnn(https://github.com/Element-Research/rnn), the whole sequence will share the same mask which is different from nn.Dropout.
+The input of this module should be ```seqlen x batchsize x inputsize```.